 Which is to say hanami in Kyoto is a perfect experience.
-Most notably, if you don’t get out amid the temples and bamboo forests as soon as possible after the sunrises, you will very likely contend with apocalyptic crowds (assuming you didn’t visit in 2020 or 2021, when coronavirus was terrorizing the world).
+Most notably, if you don’t get out amid the temples and bamboo forests as soon as possible after the sunrises, you will very likely contend with apocalyptic crowds.

 The second complication travelers tend to have is deciding upon the most beautiful places in Kyoto to enjoy the sakura.
-I can’t help with the crowds, but if you continue reading, you’ll learn my favorite cherry blossom spots in Kyoto.
+I can’t help with the hordes of visitors, but if you continue reading, you’ll learn my favorite cherry blossom spots in Kyoto.

 In a normal year, the Kyoto sakura bloom in the last days of March or the first days of April, and reach full bloom (mankai in Japanese) somewhere between April 4-6.
 Of course, “normal” means very little in the era of climate change.
 I’ve been in Kyoto during several cherry blossom seasons, and have witnessed full bloom as early as March 26 and as late as April 7.
 As is the case throughout Japan during spring, the most flexible you can be, the more likely you are to get some cherry blossom action!